mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Pandemic accelerated cord cutting, making 2020 the worst-ever year for pay TV
+  - Hailing a self-driving taxi when blind.
+Learn how Waymo answers that challenge at Sight Tech Global
      <hr/>

-      - *The pandemic has accelerated adoption of a number of technologies, from online grocery to multi-platform gaming to streaming services and more.
-But one industry that has not benefited is traditional pay TV.
-According to new research from eMarketer, the cable,…*
+      - *Imagine yourself unable to see well enough to drive, and how that would change your life.
+I witness that scenario every day at home with my wife, who is legally blind, and a very busy person.
+She reveres Uber and Lyft because they provided her with the still …*

-  - Microsoft commits to putting more water than it consumes back into the ecosystems where it operates by 2030
+  - How to make the most of iOS 14 widgets and iPhone home screen customization
       <hr/>

-      - *One good trend in 2020 has been large technology companies almost falling over one another to make ever-bolder commitments regarding their ecological impact.
-A cynic might argue that just doing without most of the things they make could have a much greater im…*
+      - *You’ve probably seen the screenshots going around that show iOS home screens that differ considerably from the stock options that Apple provides.
+Yes, if you’re an Android user you’re probably laughing at iPhone owners for finally (nearly) catching up to the …*

-  - Group discounts let you bring the team to TC Sessions: Mobility 2020
+  - Launcher brings its powerful widget-making app to iOS 14
       <hr/>

-      - *There’s a lot of virtual ground for one person to cover — and real opportunities to uncover — during the two days of TC Sessions: Mobility 2020 (Oct.
-6-7).
-Take advantage of our group discounts, bring the whole team and multiply your results and your ROI.
-Buy…*
+      - *Launcher is bringing its customizable widgets to iOS 14 with new functionality, including the ability to rotate a widget’s icons by date, time or even location.
+It also supports customizable widget backgrounds, icons of different sizes, or those with no label…*

-  - Miami-based Marco Financial is launching a revenue-based lending service for Latin American SMEs
+  - Despite slowdowns, pandemic accelerates shifts in hardware manufacturing
       <hr/>

-      - *Marco Financial, a new Miami-based startup, is looking to take a piece of the roughly $350 billion trade finance market for Latin American exporters with its novel factoring services business.
-Small and medium sized businesses in Latin America can have troub…*
+      - *The COVID-19 pandemic didn’t hit every factory in China at once.
+The initial impact to China’s electronics industry arrived around the time the nation was celebrating its new year.
+Two weeks after announcing 59 known cases of a new form of coronavirus, the na…*

-  - The Peloton effect
+  - Pandemic accelerated cord cutting, making 2020 the worst-ever year for pay TV
       <hr/>

-       - *During the most recent quarter, only a few earnings reports stood out from the rest.
-Zoom’s set of results were one of them, with the video-communications company showing enormous acceleration as the world replaced in-person contact with remote chat.
-Another …*
+       - *The pandemic has accelerated adoption of a number of technologies, from online grocery to multi-platform gaming to streaming services and more.
+But one industry that has not benefited is traditional pay TV.
+According to new research from eMarketer, the cable,…*